Building Tall and Resilient 2023 Conference Sets New Records, Hosted by ACCE(I) Hyderabad Chapter - www.lokmattimes.com

 The honorable speakers who graced the event with their presence were:

-10. Gopakumar.
-G, Consultant Vertical Transportation, addressing "Vertical transportation in tall building Structures."
+10. Mr. Gopakumar.
+G, Consultant Vertical Transportation, addressing “Vertical transportation in tall building Structures.”

 The past decade witnessed a transformative shift in how constructions have impacted society, with innovation playing a pivotal role.
 Structural engineering experts, alongside builders and designers, have made tremendous progress in inventing and creating extraordinary buildings, setting new benchmarks in the field of construction.
 As we stand at the crossroads of the past, present, and future, it becomes crucial to assess how the industry will shape the future.
 At the Building Tall and Resilient 2023 Conference, experts and stalwarts from various disciplines shed light on the industry’s future trajectory based on their past experiences.